TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 df.solution
 ```

-### Values of constraints and expressions
+#### Values of constraints and expressions

 By accessing the model directly, we can query the values of constraints and expressions.
-We need to know the name of the constraint and how it is indexed, and for that you will need to check the model.
+We need to know the name of the constraint and how it is indexed, and for that, you will need to check the model.

-For instance, we can get all incoming flow in the lowest resolution for a given asset for a given representative periods with the following:
+For instance, we can get all incoming flow in the lowest resolution for a given asset for a given representative period with the following:

 ```@example solution
 using JuMP